No767/No767/README.md

 <div align=left>

-I'm an Computer Science undergraduate at University of California, Merced.
+I'm an Computer Science undergraduate at University of California, Merced and international scholar at Meiji Gakuin University.
 Currently, some of my positions include:

 - CITRIS Educational Intern / Web Developer at UC Merced
 - Software Mentor at FRC 5507 (2nd year as a mentor, 6 years on the team)